Friday, January 16, 2026

 Advertisement

-For more information about community education classes at New River CTC or to register visit or call a Workforce Education Program Specialist, Gloria Kincaid at 304-793-6101 or Jeanne Stone at 304-883-2469.
+For more information about community education classes at New River CTC or to register visit the school website or call a Workforce Education Program Specialist, Gloria Kincaid at 304-793-6101 or Jeanne Stone at 304-883-2469.

 New River's Workforce Education Division provides community education classes and employable educational opportunities including noncredit courses, workforce development programs and customized training.